‘Teen Mom 2’ Star Javi Marroquin Covers Up His Matching Tattoo With Ex Briana DeJesus: Will She Cover Up Hers?

 The tattoo cover-up came on Javi’s one-year anniversary with his girlfriend, Lauren.
 Although the two haven’t made any engagement plans just yet, Javi explained that his relationship with her “has grown” and that he does see himself “spending the rest of his life” with her.
 Together, the two have a son.

-However, Javi doesn’t appear to be looking back at his past!
-He told InTouch that he “doesn’t care” about his ex, although he “wishes her the best” saying, “It’s time for me to close that chapter completely — and I have.”
+However, Javi doesn’t appear to be looking back at his past.
+He told InTouch that he “doesn’t care” about his ex, although he “wishes her the best,” saying, “It’s time for me to close that chapter completely — and I have.”

 While Javi has covered-up his chess piece tattoo, Briana still has hers.
 She opened up to Radar Online about Javi covering up his tattoo and revealed what she plans to do with hers.